Northern Arizona’s Murphy leaving for Arizona

 Northern Arizona won 19 combined games over three seasons from 2015-18 before taking a step forward with 10 wins last season.
 He went 78-149 in Flagstaff.

+Shane Burcar will serve as NAU’s interim coaching heading into next season.
+Northern Arizona plays at Arizona on Nov.
+6.

 Murphy graduated from Arizona and started his coaching career as a student manager under Lute Olson.
+He went on to server a variety of positions at Arizona from 1998-2006 before becoming an assistant coach under former Arizona player Josh Pastner at Memphis.

+“I am very excited to be back at the University of Arizona,” Murphy said.
+“The great part about Arizona Basketball is that you never leave the family.
+You’re just returning home after a long vacation to get to work to help Coach Miller achieve all the goals he has set for Arizona.
+I just can’t wait to get started.